inetstudio/umi-blueprint/README.md

           ...
           - redis
     ```
-    > IF your containers already running (check statuses with `docker-compose ps`) and you add services \
+    > IF your containers already running (check statuses with `docker-compose ps`) and you are adding new services, \
     rebuild them with `docker-compose up -d --build` \
-    IF you need a certain version of NODE, specify it in config \
+    IF you need a certain version of NODE, specify it in the config \
     `/docker/node/Dockerfile` >> `FROM node:specific_version_number` _(autocomplete will give you all options)_

     Docker generates dynamic ports every time when you build containers.